redtree76/IS-403/index.md

 **1.1.1 Increasing Food Production**

 Success in increasing food production has continued in recent years.
 Globally, hunger levels have dropped, with the percentage of undernourished (Appendix) decreasing from 12% to 8%.
+(FAO et al., 2025)

 **1.1.2.
 Beyond Food Production: The Other Dimensions of Food Insecurity**